Teen Autism » Emotions

 Emotionally, we take flight when the strength of our passion exceeds the strength of our blockages; the floodgates open and we are free to feel fully. —Daily Om

-After our brief exchange, Nigel told her that he had rented The Time Machine.
+After our brief exchange, Neil told her that he had rented The Time Machine.
 Not only did she say that it’s a good movie, but when he mentioned that it was based on a book, she knew who had written the book (H.G.
 Wells) and said that she’d read it and liked it!
 She totally gets him!
-Then she said a few more things to Nigel as I paid for our items, and she left.
-Nigel and I picked up our bags and walked outside.
+Then she said a few more things to Neil as I paid for our items, and she left.
+Neil and I picked up our bags and walked outside.
 “She seems really nice,” I said.
-“Yeah,” Nigel said.
+“Yeah,” Neil said.
 “She’s in my theater class.”

 Enough